 Crackling is a technique producing a distressed finished product that is reminiscent of weathered wood.
 The strié technique can make your kitchen island look like it is covered with silk shantung.
 Using real fabric to cover your island would cost a lot and it would be impractical, however with this technique you can have the fabric covered look without the cost or the impracticality.

 Antiquing makes your island look aged and gives it a special personality.
 Lime washing is another technique that adds personality to the island.
 The look is a “scrubbed chalk” finish that is usually obtained by whitewashing wood with a lime solution.
 The technique uses paint and water and works best on unfinished wood.

-Pickling Wood give a similar effect as the lime washing look.
+Pickling Wood gives a similar effect as the lime washing look.
 The distressed, but light and airy look has a beachy appearance.
 The wood grain technique has been around for centuries and is an effortless way to give your island the look of wood.

 Add interest to your island with designs.
 You can use stenciling to create motifs for borders, accents or cover the entire island with the motifs.
 Using tape, you can make stripes, diamonds or squares.
 Make your kitchen island special by getting creative with the many possibilities that are open to you.

 The Painting Company can supply you with the proper paints and materials for painting your kitchen island.
 If you need help picking colors or deciding on a faux finish, contact us.
 We have the expertise to help with any painting project you may have.
 We have offices in Arizona, Colorado, and Nevada.